 Book bags and backpacks may be brought to the class at the discretion of the teacher.
-They are not to be stored in the atrium.
+They are not to be stored in the Atrium.
 Remember that the school will not be responsible for lost or stolen items.
+Use your assigned locker!

-Skirts and shorts should be an appropriate length for a business/workplace environment.
+Skirts and shorts should be an appropriate length for an instructional and workplace environment.